bayodelaoye/garment/README.md

 ```

 ### Create new a Favorite Record
-* Purpose: This fetch is sent to add a new entry to the billing info table.
+* Purpose: This fetch is sent to add a new entry to the favorites table.
 * Method: ```POST```
 * URL: ```/api/favorites/```
 * Body: